hzy46/pai/docs/manual/cluster-admin/installation-guide.md

       The same as <code>CPU worker</code>, and with the following additional requirements:
       <ul>
         <li><b>NVIDIA GPU Driver is installed.</b> You may use <a href="./installation-faqs-and-troubleshooting.md#how-to-check-whether-the-gpu-driver-is-installed">a command</a> to check it.
 Refer to <a href="./installation-faqs-and-troubleshooting.md#how-to-install-gpu-driver">the installation guidance</a> in FAQs if the driver is not successfully installed.
 If you are wondering which version of GPU driver you should use, please also refer to <a href="./installation-faqs-and-troubleshooting.md#which-version-of-nvidia-driver-should-i-install">FAQs</a>.</li>
-        <li><b><a href="https://github.com/NVIDIA/nvidia-container-runtime">nvidia-container-runtime</a>is installed.
+        <li><b><a href="https://github.com/NVIDIA/nvidia-container-runtime">nvidia-container-runtime</a> is installed.
 And be configured as the default runtime of docker.</b> Please configure it in <a href="https://docs.docker.com/config/daemon/#configure-the-docker-daemon">docker-config-file</a>, because systemd's env will be overwritten during installation.
 You can use command <code>sudo docker run --rm nvidia/cuda:10.0-base nvidia-smi</code> to check it.
 This command should output information of available GPUs if it is setup properly.
 Refer to <a href="./installation-faqs-and-troubleshooting.md#how-to-install-nvidia-container-runtime">the installation guidance</a> if it is not successfully set up.</li>
       </ul>
     </td>
   </tr>